nushell/nushell.github.io/book/dataframes.md

 ───┴──────────┴─────────┴──────┴───────────┴──────────
 ```

-...and finally, we can get an idea of the inferred datatypes:
+...and finally, we can get an idea of the inferred data types:

 ```shell
 > $df | dtypes